hrzsea/Unstable-Homotopy-Forum-2025/index.md

 # Unstable Homotopy Forum
 ## <font color=DeepSkyBlue size=5 face="黑体"> Aug.
 12-16, 2025 </font>

-### Description:
+The forum is dedicated to sharing recent advances and key techniques, fostering collaboration, formulating new problems, and inspiring interdisciplinary research in related areas such as manifolds, geometry, and algebra.

+The event will take the form of a workshop-style forum, featuring only nine invited speakers, each delivering a series of two one-hour talks.
+This format is designed to promote deep academic communications, encourage mutual learning, and allow ample time for meaningful discussions.

 ### Speakers:

-Samik Basu

-Haibao Duan

-Xin Fu,

-Pengcheng Li,

-Daisuke Kishimoto (online)

-Stephen Theriault,

-Jie Wu,

-Jiawei Zhou,
+Samik Basu, `  ` Haibao Duan, `  `   Xin Fu, `  `  Pengcheng Li, `  `   Daisuke Kishimoto (online), `  `  Stephen Theriaul, `  `  Jie Wu, `  `  Jiawei Zhou, `  `

 -------------------------------------------------------------------------------------------